Hard money lending using IRA often proves an excellent strategy to significantly enhance your returns.

-If the loan is anticipated to be for more than 60 days, the documentation for the loan must be created and signed prior to the expiration of the 60 day time period.
+If the loan extends beyond 60 days, you must create and sign documentation within the 60 day period.
 Loans may not be used to increase the buying power of the IRA.
 For example, you cannot loan your IRA $100,000 to buy another property.

 Prohibited Transactions | Hard Money Lending & IRAs

 When using an IRA to invest in notes or real estate, it is critical to avoid conducting a prohibited transaction.
 This type of transaction is any improper use of your retirement account by you, your beneficiary, or any disqualified person.
 Disqualified persons include your fiduciary and members of your family (spouse, ancestor, lineal descendant, and any spouse of a lineal descendant).

 The following are examples of prohibited transactions with a traditional IRA: